jwhitham/spdif-bit-exactness-tools/README.md

 installed and configured by default.
 The hardware driver is `snd_hda_intel` and the hardware is reported by ALSA as "Realtek ALC887-VD".

+By default, playing 44.1kHz files was not bit-exact with PipeWire, but a small configuration change is all that's needed.
+I created a file named `$HOME/.config/pipewire/pipewire.conf.d/cd-audio.conf` containing this:

+    context.properties = {
+        default.clock.rate          = 48000
+        default.clock.allowed-rates = [ 44100, 48000, 96000 ]
+    }

+These settings allow Pipewire to mix audio data at 44.1kHz as well as 48kHz and 96kHz.
-However, playing files with different sample rates was not bit-exact with PipeWire.
-Most likely the sound is resampled to 48kHz, as on Windows.
-But unlike Windows, the mixer operates in a bit-exact mode when there is only one sound source and the volume is 100%.
-S/PDIF also shuts down when nothing is playing.
+Unlike Windows, the mixer operates in a bit-exact mode when (1) there is only one sound source, (2) no resampling is required and (3) the volume is 100%.
+The configuration change tells Pipewire that no resampling is required because the hardware already supports the 44.1kHz sample rate.

-If I shut down PipeWire with `systemctl --user stop pipewire-pulse`, I can configure Strawberry to output directly via ALSA.
-Having done that, output is bit-exact at 44.1kHz and 96kHz: there is no resampling.
-But this carries similar disadvantages to using WASAPI on Windows, as only one program can use the sound card at once.
+Therefore the output is bit-exact.
+The benefit applies to all music-playing software without any need for changes elsewhere.
+Pipewire is impressive.
+Linux audio technology has come a long way.
+I remember a time when Soundblaster support usually required recompiling the kernel...

 Format of the test pattern